Nemorous/wordreaper/README.md

-<h1 align="left">Word Reaper</h1>
+<h1 align="left">wordreaper</h1>

 <img src="assets/wordreaper.png">

-## 💡 What is Word Reaper?

-**Word Reaper** is a powerful, modular tool for generating, mutating, and combining wordlists — ideal for use in cracking passwords with themes/subthemes.
-This tool was developed for Linux and Windows, with NCL password-cracking challenges in mind.

-It supports:

-- 🕸️ HTML scraping (with precision CSS selectors)
-- 🐙 GitHub/Gist/CVS wordlist pulling
-- 👻 Plaintext scraping from simple lists
-- 📁 File loading from local environment
-- 🧪 Common mutations with varying complexities
-- 🍺 Hashcat-style mask-based permutations
-- 💎 Prepend/Append simultaneously with or without increment
-- ⚔️ Merging and combining (combinator) wordlists
-- 🐱 Hashcat-style rules or custom rules
-- 💼 Case conversion to lower, upper, pascal, sentence
-- 👽 Transform with selective leet, reverse, separators
-- 🚩 Use custom masks to output flag patterns for CTFs
+## About the Project

+This tool is designed to generate highly customizable and comprehensive wordlists for cybersecurity, CTFs, and password-analysis workflows.
+It supports precise HTML scraping using CSS selectors, fetching content from GitHub, Gists, or CVS sources, and extracting plaintext from simple lists or local files.
+Once data is collected, the tool can apply a wide range of transformations, including common mutations of varying complexity, Hashcat-style mask-based permutations, rule-based modifications, and simultaneous prepend/append operations with or without incremental logic.
+It can merge and combine multiple wordlists, adjust case formats (lower, upper, Pascal, sentence), and apply advanced transformations such as selective leetspeak, reversing, or inserting separators.
+Users can also define custom masks to produce CTF-oriented flag patterns, making the tool an all-in-one solution for building powerful, targeted, and flexible wordlists.

 ---